James Lewin: Arrest and Death in the USSR

 Agro-Joint workers and the doctors it had helped to resettle soon became targets for Stalinist purges under the so-called National Operations of the NKVD.
 Operational Order No. 00439, entitled "On the Arrest of German Subjects Suspected of Espionage against the USSR" was issued on July 25, 1937, and mandated the arrest of current and former German citizens who had taken up Soviet citizenship.
 Later in the year, the order was expanded to include other ethnic Germans suspected of collaborating or spying for Germany.
 Initially, 15 refugee doctors from Crimea and Chelyabinsk were arrested and accused of "collaboration with a counterrevolutionary organization".
 They were alleged to have received from Agro-Joint "a special assignment to organize acts of bacteriological diversion on a territory of the USSR".
 They were charged with participation in a counterrevolutionary terrorist organization consisting of Agro-Joint workers and doctor-microbiologists who aimed to assassinate members of the Soviet government.
 After these initial arrests, the NKVD of Chelyabinsk Oblast requested the arrest of colleagues of these doctors from Moscow, and transfer of all prisoners to Chelyabinsk.
 This included Erich Ber, Arnold Wilmer, Paul Heymann, and James Lewin (the surname is recorded as 'Levin' in the Soviet records).

 According to records, the NKVD commenced proceedings against James Lewin in August and he was arrested on September 8, 1937.
 Following his transfer to Chelyabinsk, Lewin was found guilty on 31 December 1937, and was sentenced by the Military Collegium of the Supreme Court of the USSR to execution by gunshot, with confiscation of all his property.
 He was executed the same day.
 Lewin is probably buried in a mass grave located in the mines at Golden Mountain (Zlata Gora), where adits were used to hide the bodies of victims of NKVD operations.

 During his interrogation, Lewin allegedly confessed to "anti-Soviet counter revolutionary activities, spying for the Gestapo, and the planning of terrorist attacks".
-Such confessions were often extracted under torture are well known to been factually unreliable.
+Such confessions were often extracted under torture and are well known to be factually unreliable.
 While some corroborated details of Lewin's life and family are accurate in the interrogation records, other details are characteristically implausible.
 For example, while Agro-Joint records indicate that Lewin was financially involved in exotic pet businesses during his time in Paris, the minutes of interrogation would have the reader believe that Lewin - a Jewish refugee - operated an ornamental fish store merely as cover for Gestapo meetings.
 According to the minutes, Lewin purportedly ran a production laboratory for chemical and bacteriological weapons in his Moscow apartment.

 Lewin, along with 28 other refugee doctors, was posthumously named in Germany's "List of Wanted Individuals in the USSR" (Sonderfahndungsliste UdSSR) prepared in 1941 by the Reich Security Main Office (RHSA).
 This publication is an equivalent to the infamous Black Book of wanted individuals drawn up for Great Britain.

 On 22 June 2007 James Lewin was officially exonerated by the Russian Federation for lack of corpus delicti at his trial.